ArchanaPrabhuG/BY-track-and-trace/README.md

 source ~/.bashrc
 quasar dev

-If Above command is successful you will see -"Chaincode invoke successful. result: status:200"

-Only if above succeeded
+******************IMPORTANT********************
+ON EVERY LOGIN AFTER SETUP IS COMPLETE vagrant up
+./down.sh
+./byfnsetup.sh

+cd /BY-track-and-trace/ui
+quasar dev

+Followed by below depending on one or all all nodes should be up

-*****Depending on the node you are bringing up update quasar config dev proxy port sup-3000,war-3001,iss-3030*****
+*****Depending on the node you are bringing up update quasar config dev proxy port sup-3000,war-3001,iss-3002*****

 cd application/supplier
+nvm use 10
 npm install
-rm -rf _idwallet && node addToWallet.js && node createBatch.js
+rm -rf _idwallet && node addToWallet.js && node createBatch.js && node server.js

+In case of changes only
 npm start

 cd application/warehouse
+nvm use 10
 npm install
-rm -rf _idwallet && node addToWallet.js && node createBatch.js
+rm -rf _idwallet && node addToWallet.js && node createBatch.js && node server.js

+on warehouse node

+node deliverBatch.js 46793579024
+now you will see supplied by

+node acceptBatch.js 46793579024
+now you will see stored at

+In case of changes only
 npm start

 cd application/issuer
+nvm use 10
 npm install
-rm -rf _idwallet && node addToWallet.js && node readBatch.js
+rm -rf _idwallet && node addToWallet.js && node readBatch.js && node server.js

+In case of changes only
 npm start

-On further logins
-vagrant up
-./down.sh delete the 3 folders
-./byfnsetup.sh
-npm start relevant folder within application quasar dev on ui folder
+ON UI view batch  : 46793579024

 Bring down the network